SixSq/old.sixsq.github.com/README.md

   * Wrong SixSq logo being used; should have dot cropped by square

+  * Would like to see "Learn more" links on "front latest" to be aligned along the bottom of boxes.

   * Stylesheet cuts text on edges in rotating banner.

   * Links can't be used in twitter block because stylesheet makes all